-The photo below shows the inside of a Cornerstone 130 monochromator.
-Normally two gratings are mounted back to back on the brass turret.
+The photo below shows the inside of a MS260i spectrograph.
+Normally two or three gratings are mounted on the rotating turret.
 They are not shown in the photo for clarity.
 The instrument senses the turret's angle of rotation based on a sensor.
 A small pin mounting just under the turret is seen by the sensor.
 The pin position may shift to a location where it cannot be picked up by the sensor when the instrument is turned on.
 This may be due to a sudden power outage, inadvertently toggling the power switch very rapidly or entering an incorrect calibration value (most often a decimal point error).